Best Bodybuilding Diet Plan Revealed!

 Your Carb-Up Period

-This is perfect as you can enjoy your life too after being so strict during the week.
-Have some pizza, Chinese, whatever you feel like.
-Take your woman out for a meal, have some beers with the guys and rest assured that your actually benefiting from this.
-I limit the junk meals to 2 and the rest of the time I eat a mostly high-carb, moderate fat, moderately low-protein diet.
+This is perfect as you can enjoy your life after being so strict during the week.
+Have some pizza, Chinese food, whatever you feel like.
+Take your woman out for a meal, have some beers with the guys and rest assured that you’re actually benefiting from this.
+I limit the junk meals to 2 and the rest of the time I eat a mostly high-carb, moderate fat, moderate protein diet.

-It isn’t an excuse to go completely nuts but let your hair down a little.
+It isn’t an excuse to go completely nuts, but do let your hair down a little.
 Again, there’s no reason to eat passed satiation, let your gut decide how much to eat.

 Continually monitor your weight in conjunction with your body fat levels.
 If you notice that by Saturday afternoon, you’re smoothing out a little bit too much, you know that you’ll have to limit your carb-up period to 24 hrs; keep monitoring and adjusting as necessary.